cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 # VPNs

+- The only way this helps with privacy at all is with the correlation of your public IP address, but it's surely not worth the risk and giving that data to VPN providers
 - Don't use a VPN unless you're on the road on wifi (such as in a hotel) or need to get around a geo-block
 	- ProtonVPN
 	- Mullvad
+- Volunteer trusted VPNs that are slow
+	- Calyx
+	- Riseup
+- Tor relays are good but for only the technical people
+- Proton VPN has a good free plan
+- Orbot - repurposed VPN slot on mobile devices to help use Tor system-wide
+- Windscribe VPN (not sure about the trust here) - limited on bandwidth
+- IVPN - good too but more expensive than others like Mullvad - not sure I trust this one either though
+- Mullvad is open source and trusted - 5 per month
+- Apple private relay - 1 dollar a month - VPN in Safari only - only for people who use Safari and need to access sites or travel a lot or want it when they do
+-

 # Misc

+- Learn provisioning
 - Apologetics and debates
 - Turn off AutoRuns
 - SysInternals